The Coal Loader has a range of ongoing events and activities that you can be involved with.

 Community volunteers work with Council to propagate local native plants for use in bushland rehabilitation, streetscape enhancements (green corridors), habitat gardens, citizenship ceremonies and community give-aways.
 Find out when the Nursery volunteers meet.

 Bring your students on a school excursion to learn about all aspects of sustainability.
-The Coal Loader features a sustainably retrofitted cottage with learning materials; wetlands; community garden; native bushland nursery; historical tunnels; Aboriginal engravings; parklands and a beautiful bushland reserve right next door.
+The Coal Loader features a sustainably retrofitted cottage with learning materials; wetlands; community gardens; native bushland nursery; historical tunnels; Aboriginal engravings; the platform green roof; parklands and a beautiful bushland reserve right next door.
 Our historic 2.8ha waterfront site has been retrofitted with state-of-the-art sustainable technologies.

 Bring your group to the Coal Loader and enjoy a free guided tour with our staff.
 Tours include a screening of the 30min DVD Return to Community - a History of Balls Head and the Coal Loader and a guided tour of the Coal Loader site.